hoplon/hoplon/doc/Getting-Started.md

 HTML or ClojureScript syntax.
 This is an important point for designers and developers who rely on development tools to get the maximum level of productivity.

+### HTML As S-Expression Syntax Rules

+* An element is represented as a list enclosed in parentheses.
+* The first item in the list must be the element's tag name.
+* The second item may be an attribute map with keyword keys if the element has attribute nodes.
+* The rest of the items are the element's children and may be text or element nodes.
+* Text nodes are represented as strings or `($text "Value")`.
+* Parentheses may be omitted around elements which have no children or attributes.
+* Comment nodes are represented as `($comment "the comment")`.

 ### ClojureScript CSS Literal Syntax